NicolaiFinstadLarsen/cs50p/Week-9-project/README.md

 I found a datafile I want to use.
 And I learned how to make a dataframe and print the head and a sample of the dataframe.
 I can see that there is no headers on the data so I want to make some.

 I ended up using the name= argument in the .read method.

+## Calculating the SMA

+SMA is short for simple moving average.
+And is really just the average price over a period choosen by the user.
+I want to use the close price of the dataframe to calculate my SMA's.

+I would need two SMA's.
+One short and one long for this strategy.

+Calculating these I found the rolling method which is perfect for this usecase.

+## Entering and exiting the marked

+I wanted to have a function for both enter long and exit long, as well for enter short and exit short.
+But even though I tried alot of different solutions, in the end the problem was to itterate over all rows in the dataframe.
+I found it best to have all positions in one function and to loop over with range(1, len(df)).
+That way I could use df.at[i, "column"] for all my positions tasks.
+This was the easies way to only enter price data in the dataframe at the exact row we entered or exited.
+The other solutions, even though I could split it into separate functions, wrote marked price on all rows for entries as long as i was in the marked.
+I was a mess.

+I also use the price of the open candle from first signal crossover, this I think makes the sens.
+But I need to think about that.